Cwarcup/coffee-shops/README.md

 - [Glassmorphism](https://hype4.academy/tools/glassmorphism-generator) is a design trend that uses frosted glass effect in the UI.

+### Foursquare API

+- [Foursquare API](https://developer.foursquare.com/) is used to get the coffee shops data.
+Free API that requires an account to use.
+Has a limit of 50 queries per second.

 ## Takeaways

 - Using `getStaticProps` to run server side code at build time.
 Used this function to fetch the coffee shop data from the API, and then pass it to the `Card` component as props.
 This allows for better performance because the data is fetched at build time and is up to date, as well as security because the data is not exposed to the client.